 There is one more point worth mentioning.
 As we live this life on mission for God we are also longing for Christ to return.
 Scripture tells us that when He returns it will be as a conquering King that will restore and renew all things.
 We don’t know an exact date for His return, but Jesus tells us in Matthew 24:14 that “this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”

 So let’s put the pieces together again.
 Christian, right now, you should be longing for His return.
 If you are reading this then that hasn’t happened yet.
 If it hasn’t happened yet, it’s because the mission is not yet complete.
-The mission can not be accomplished apart from disciples having a true knowledge of the gospel.
+The mission can not be accomplished apart from disciples having a true knowledge of the Gospel.

-When you see the role of the the gospel in salvation and in this great and glorious mission we have been called to be a part of then it should be obvious that the question of “What is the gospel?” is of upmost importance.
+When you see the role of the the Gospel in salvation and in this great and glorious mission we have been called to be a part of then it should be obvious that the question of “What is the gospel?” is of utmost importance.
 I believe it is the most important question that anyone could ask.
 But when answering the question, we want our answer to be grounded in truth.
 A false answer to this question is of no good to anyone.
 In the next post we will look at some of the gospel substitutes.